microsoft/aici/README.md

 ### Build setup on Linux (including WSL2)

+This should be roughly equivalent to the **AICI Client-side** devcontainer.
 See also [common.dockerfile](.devcontainer/common.dockerfile).

-* install required packages; it's likely you already have some or all of these but the list should be exhaustive for fresh Ubuntu-22.04 install in WSL
+- install required packages; it's likely you already have some or all of these but the list should be exhaustive for fresh Ubuntu-22.04 install in WSL

 ```bash
 sudo apt-get install -y --no-install-recommends \
     build-essential ca-certificates ccache \